Tournament Administration and Conduct

 The Rules of Golf as established by the USGA and R&A, except as modified herein together with any supplementary Rules published at the event site as drafted by the AGA/AzRC Rules Committee, shall be applicable.
 All interpretations of such Rules shall be made and the penalties for violation imposed by the AGA Rules Committee.
 The AGA Rules Committee will be responsible for determining hole locations, placement of tee markers and all course markings.
 Course Rules, whether printed on scorecards or posted, are not in force unless contained on the AGA’s published documents.

 The AGA and the AzRC strive to provide correct application of the Rules of Golf in all situations, from course markings (Appendix B) to on-course rulings.
 Local Rules employed will be provided on the first tee or at registration for all events.
-The “AzRC Hard Card” with year-long local Rules and Conditions is published in the Index, and is available at the starting tee for all events.
+The “AzRC Hard Card” with year-long local Rules and Conditions is published in this document’s Index and is available at the starting tee for all events.

 Appeals of any ruling may be made to the Rules Committee prior to signing a scorecard in stroke play events.
 Rules of Golf 3.2 (Match Play) shall determine whether an appeal may be heard.